Ada-Developers-Academy/core-unit-2/more-flask-queries/404s-and-more-queries.md

 ## Even More Refactoring

-We could refactor our code to a number of different solutions that are more elegant.
+There is no single correct way to structure our code.
+We could refactor our code to any number of different solutions.
 Feel free to refactor!

 ### !end-callout